Vata Diet: Best Foods, Recipes & 7-Day Meal Plan

 Proteins and Legumes

 Most beans are gas-producing and aggravate Vata.
-Mung dal is the primary exception — it is the only legume considered tridoshic.
+Mung dal is the primary exception.
+The only legume considered tridoshic.

 Favour: Split mung dal, red lentils (well-cooked), tofu (warm), eggs, paneer, small amounts of chicken or fish